Diksha295/Python/README.md

-# Python
+# Notebook text editor
-This is the python project
+This is the python project i.e "Text Editor".
+This is a basic text editor which you can creat using provide code.